Skip to main content

 Phishing

-Email is still one of the major data exfiltration methods, used by cybercriminals to distribute malware and perform phishing attacks.
+Email is still one of the major data exfiltration channels used by cybercriminals to distribute malware and perform phishing attacks.
 Phishing usually involves sending an email to deceive recipients into revealing sensitive information or downloading an infected attachment.
 As perpetrators claim to be sending their emails from a trusted source, those targeted can’t always distinguish a potentially dangerous email from a legitimate one.

 Outbound emails